SoheylM/paraturbo-cad/README.md

 python Turbocompressor_CAD.py
 ```

    - The script takes approximately 7 minutes to generate the complete turbocompressor assembly along with all its subsystems as STEP and STL files.
+   The STEP files can be open in any CAD software and the STL files can be used for 3D printing the turbocompressor.

 ### Modifying Designs